Theoretical determination of Ising-type transition by using the Self-Consistent Harmonic Approximation: The SCHA formalism

 At finite temperatures, the evaluation of the renormalization parameters entails the resolution of the system of coupled equations given by Eq. (\ref{eq.rho}).
 Generally, we perform this assessment through the utilization of self-consistently numeric integration techniques.
 Nevertheless, under the condition of small anisotropy ($\delta\lambda\ll1$), we can acquire an analytical expression for $t_c$.
 In this case, $\rho_x\approx\rho_y=\rho$, even at high temperatures, close to $T_c$.
 Therefore, we can simplify Eq. ({\ref{eq.Deltaphi2}) for obtaining $\langle\Delta\phi^2\rangle_0=[1-\delta\lambda I(\delta\lambda)]t/2\rho$, where

 The self-consistent equation exhibits an abrupt non-physical vanishing at the critical temperature $t_c$.
 The same behavior is observed in the magnetization obtained from SCHA, as described subsequently.
 Consequently, this phenomenon leads to an erroneous first-order transition for magnetization.
 Such anomalies are frequently encountered in theories based on harmonic expansions.
-Nevertheless, despite this limitation, for temperatures $t<t_c$, the SCHA method provides excelent results.
-In addition, even the critical temperature $t_c$ obtained from the harmonic approximation is in remarkable agreement with experimental data.
-Therefore, notwithstanding the imprecise behavior for $t\lessapprox t_c$, we will consider $t_c$ as a reasonable value for the critical temperature.
+Nevertheless, despite this limitation, for temperatures $t<t_c$, the SCHA method provides excellent results, while the formalism exhibits an issue only at temperatures very close to $tc$.
+It is worth noting that even for traditional spin representations, such as the Holstein-Primakoff formalism, it is difficult to properly describe the thermodynamics close to the critical temperature.
+Despite the excellent agreement in the low-temperature regime, when adopting the non-interacting spin-wave limit, the HP representation provides poor results for $T_c$.
+In this scenario, it is necessary to incorporate the quartic-order terms, which renormalize the spin-wave energy and thereby furnish a more reasonable critical temperature\cite{pps82.992}.
+On the other hand, the critical temperature $t_c$ obtained from the harmonic approximation is very close to the real critical temperature.
+Therefore, notwithstanding the imprecise behavior at $t=t_c$, we will consider $t_c$ as a reasonable estimation for the critical temperature.
 Using the condition $dt/d\rho=0$, at the critical temperature, it is a straightforward procedure to reach the result

 where $e$ is the base of the natural logarithm.
 In Sec. (\ref{sec.app}), we will apply Eq. (\ref{eq.tc}) to determine the critical temperature of many experimental and Monte Carlo simulation studies.

 Due to the easy-axis anisotropy, the spontaneous magnetization occurs in the direction perpendicular to the yz-plane and $M=\langle S^x\rangle$.
 Taking into account the uncoupled harmonic fields $\varphi$ and $S^z$, the average $\langle S^x\rangle$ for the ferromagnetic model is simply expressed as